gayatri2/Pharmacy_Management/README.md

 # pharmacy_management
-It is a small project using GUI in python as front end and SQL in the back end.
+Mini project using GUI in python as front end and SQL in the back end.